eukaprotech/networking/README.md

 //For a POST request
 AsyncConnection asyncConnection = new AsyncConnection();
 asyncConnection.post("url", parameters, new AsyncConnectionHandler() {
-    // the implemented listener functions here
+    // the implemented listener functions here.
 });

 //For a PUT request
 AsyncConnection asyncConnection = new AsyncConnection();
 asyncConnection.put("url", parameters, new AsyncConnectionHandler() {
-    // the implemented listener functions here
+    // the implemented listener functions here.
 });
 ```